kneo/indi-bresserexos2/README.md

 > ``ls -l /dev/ttyUSB*``

 To see if a Serial device has appeared.
+This device name is required to configure the driver.
 If not, use:

 > ``dmesg``

 to see if the adapter has a different name.

 ### KStars